kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/learning-approaches.md

 ## Two Popular Learning Style Theories

-In this section, we will explore two popular learning style theoires.
-1) The Index of Learning Styles, which was introudced in the article above, and 2) VARK learning theory, which is widely used.
-As we discuss these learning theories, please keep the earlier stated arguments from both the learning style skeptics and supports in mind.
+In this section, we will explore two popular learning style theories.
+1) The Index of Learning Styles, which was introduced in the article above, and 2) VARK learning theory, which is widely used.
+As we discuss these learning theories, please keep in mind the earlier stated arguments from both the learning style skeptics and supporters.

 ### Index of Learning Styles